Pastoral Symphony (Vaughan Williams): III. Moderato pesante

-The trio, introduced by the brass section, has a quicker, brighter quality but retains some of the heaviness of the earlier music.
+The trio, introduced by the brass section, with a theme of folk contour, stated by the trumpet, offering a contrast.

 After the shortened return of the main material there is a coda with some fugal writing.
 This is the only time truly fast music appears in the symphony.
 A theme from the main section of the movement creeps into this fugue.
 The movement ends in a major chord.